Soy

 What Have We Learned?

-• Consuming soy protein in place of other proteins may lower levels of total cholesterol and LDL (“bad”) cholesterol to a small extent.
+- Consuming soy protein in place of other proteins may lower cholesterol levels to a small extent.
+Soy isoflavones may not have the same effect.

-• Soy isoflavone supplements or soy protein may help to reduce the frequency and severity of menopausal hot flashes, but the effect may be small.
+- Soy isoflavone supplements or soy protein may help to reduce the frequency and severity of menopausal hot flashes, but the effect may be small, and research results have not been completely consistent.

-• Observational studies indicate that among Asian women, higher dietary intakes of soy during childhood and adolescence are associated with a lower risk of breast cancer later in life.
-The amounts of soy in Western diets may be too low for this association to be observed.
+- Observational studies indicate that among Asian and Asian-American women, higher dietary intakes of soy are associated with a lower risk of breast cancer.
+The amounts of soy in Western diets, even among the highest consumers of soy, may be too low for this association to be observed.
 Soy products in supplement form have not been shown to reduce breast cancer risk.

 What Do We Know About Safety?

-• The use of soy in amounts greater than those commonly found in foods may be unsafe during pregnancy because estrogen-like substances from soy could be harmful to the fetus.
+- The use of soy during pregnancy may be unsafe in amounts greater than those commonly found in foods.
 Little is known about whether it is safe to use soy in amounts greater than those commonly found in foods while breastfeeding.

 Keep in Mind